 You can use this carrying in a number of different positions – frontal inward, frontal outward, hip carry and backpack carry.

 The pockets on the waist belt area are also great for easy access with a full load.

-The Thule Sapling is a top of the range carrier built for the outdoors.
-It is great for Dads who loves camping and hiking.
+The Thule Sapling is a top of the range frame carrier built for the outdoors designed to be used as a backpack.
+It is great for Dads who love camping and hiking trips with their baby.

 Rarely will you find a Dad who is excited at the prospect of carrying around a diaper bag.
 This carrier comes with plenty of storage space and should fit all you need for your day out…. including lunch!

-It has a detachable backpack for snack, feeding bottles, diapers and extra clothes.
+It has a detachable backpack for a snack, feeding bottles, diapers, and extra clothes.

 You will also find handy zippered pockets just about everywhere so you can carry and access items like smartphones and keys easily.

 - Ultimate comfort for you and your baby

 - Durable material that is built to stand up to long hikes and outdoor trips